How SMEs can manage long-term sickness absence

 Skills mapping

-If your small business is feeling the impact of an employee on long-term sickness, do you have a plan in place for covering their responsibilities within your organisation?
+If your SME is feeling the impact of an employee off with a long-term sickness, do you have a plan in place for covering their responsibilities within your organisation?
 Find out what skills mapping is and how it could help.

 Managing sickness absence, the easy way